veryalien/mycobit/README.md

 See mycobit_info.pdf for the complete, but mostly unexplained, instruction set.

-# 'Default' MyCo/TPS programs
+# Default MyCo/TPS programs

-Note: To make full use of the demo programs you will need some kind of breakout board (bob) for your bit, so you can access all of the relevant pins on the edge connector.
+Note: To make full use of the default demo programs you will need some kind of breakout board (bob) for your bit, so you can access all of the relevant pins on the edge connector.
 Without any breakout board you'll just see some blinking leds as that is the default MyCo/TPS demo without any input pins set to the correct state.
 The default program can be easily modified to allow most of the demo programs to work without any connected hardware, follow these instructions for [default programs without a bob](https://github.com/veryalien/mycobit/blob/master/doc/Default_no_bob.md "Default no bob").

-The original MyCo/TPS system came with a set of built-in demo programs and subroutines.
+The original MyCo/TPS system came with a default set of built-in demo programs and subroutines.
 You can find exactly the same mycobit programs here in the file called 'default'.

 These demos contain the following programs: